AxisCommunications/acap-integration-examples-aws/README.md

 ## Introduction

-The [Axis Developer Documentation](https://developer.axis.com/) serves as a comprehensive resource hub for developers and solution builders aiming to build applications tailored for Axis network-connected devices.
+[Axis Developer Documentation](https://developer.axis.com/) serves as a comprehensive resource hub for developers and solution builders aiming to build applications tailored for Axis network-connected devices.

 [Amazon Web Services (AWS)](https://aws.amazon.com) is a platform in the cloud that provides highly reliable, scalable, low-cost infrastructure to individuals, companies, and governments.